todo-group/computer-experiments/README.md

-# ce
+# computer-experiments

-Sample Programs for Computer Experiment
+Sample Programs for Lecture "Computer Experiments" at Department of Physics, University of Tokyo